Punjabi dialects and languages

-The Punjabi dialects and languages or Punjabic are a series of dialects and languages spoken around the Punjab region of Pakistan and India with varying degrees of official recognition.
-They have sometimes been referred to as Greater Punjabi macrolanguage.
+The Punjabi dialects and languages or Greater Panjabic are a series of dialects and Indo-Aryan languages spoken around the Punjab region of Pakistan and India with varying degrees of official recognition.
+They have sometimes been referred to as the Greater Punjabi macrolanguage.
 Punjabi may also be considered as a pluricentric language with more than one standard variety.

+Punjabi is a language spoken primarily in the Punjab region, which is divided between India and Pakistan.
+It is also spoken by Punjabi diaspora communities around the world.
+Punjabi itself has several dialects that can vary based on geographical, cultural, and historical factors.

 The varieties of "Greater Punjabi" have a number of characteristics in common, for example the preservation of the Prakrit double consonants in stressed syllables.
 Nevertheless, there is disagreement on whether they form part of a single language group, with some proposed classifications placing them all within the Northwestern zone of Indo-Aryan, while others reserving this only for the western varieties, and assigning the eastern ones to the Central zone alongside Hindi.

 Geographic distribution

-The literary languages that have developed on the basis of dialects of this area are Standard Punjabi in eastern and central Punjab, Saraiki in the southwest, and Hindko and Pahari-Pothwari in the northwest.
+The literary languages that have developed on the basis of dialects of this area are Standard Punjabi in eastern and central Punjab, Saraiki in the southwest, and Pahari-Pothwari in the northwest.
 A distinction is usually made between Punjabi in the east and the diverse group of "Lahnda" in the west.
 "Lahnda" typically subsumes the Saraiki and Hindko varieties, with Jhangvi and Shahpuri intermediate between the two groups.
-Commonly recognised Eastern Punjabi dialects include Majhi (the standard), Doabi, Malwai, and Puadhi.
-The "Lahnda" variety of Khetrani in the far west may be intermediate between Saraiki and Sindhi.
+Pothwari shares features with both Lahnda and Punjabi.

 Pakistan

 Punjabi, Hindko and Saraiki are listed separately in the census enumerations of Pakistan.
-According to the 2017 Census of Pakistan, there are 80,536,390 Standard Punjabi speakers; 25,324,637 Saraiki speakers and 5,065,879 Hindko speakers.
+According to the 2017 Census of Pakistan, there are 80,536,390 Punjabi speakers; 25,324,637 Saraiki speakers and 5,065,879 Hindko speakers.
+Saraiki was added to the census in 1981, and Hindko was added in 2017, prior to which both were represented by Lahnda language.
+In areas such as Gujar Khan and Rawalpindi where Pothwari is a spoken language, speakers significantly selected 'Punjabi" instead of "Other" in all previous census enumeration.

+Azad Kashmir

+In a statistical survey carried about by a proxy of the Government of Azad Kashmir, most speakers of Azad Kashmir spoke a variety of Pahari-Pothwari, while Punjabi attained a plurality in the Bhimber district.
+Some Pothwari speakers in Azad Kashmir and the Pothohar refer to their mother tongue as Punjabi, hence those choosing 'Punjabi' may be referring to 'Pothwari/Pahari'.